Dynamic Pages

 Responsive behavior across breakpoints

-Each component was designed and tested across four key breakpoints - 1920, 1440, 774, and 360 - to make sure editors could build flexible pages without breaking layout consistency.
+Each component was designed across four key breakpoints , 1920, 1440, 774, and 360, to keep the layout consistent on every screen size.

 04 Component Library